 Digital prints are acceptable only if it is clear that they are original artworks made by the creative use of digital technology involving the “hand of the artist”.
 No photography or Giclée reproductions will be accepted unless as a minor part of a work produced by other means.

 Exhibits must be original, the artist’s unaided work.
 Digital prints must be limited to maximum edition of 150.
 The selectors’ decision in all regards will be final.

-The judges shall be appointed by BSA in such number and of such qualification as it sees fit at its sole discretion.
+The selection panellists will be appointed by BSA in such number and of such qualification as it sees fit at its sole discretion.
+There are usually two prize judges but that can change as the BSA sees fit.
 The Selectors and Judges’ decisions shall be final, and no correspondence will be entered into.
-All works will be judged anonymously.
+All works will be selected for the exhibition anonymously.

 All works entered must be for sale.
 Except for prints, prices must be a minimum of £100.
 Commission will be at the rate of 36.5%.
 Prices must include the frame if the work is framed.
 The Victoria Art Gallery will notify artists and will clearly indicate on their web platform when items have been sold, including multiple items such as prints until the edition has sold out.
 Your statutory rights concerning online and distance sales will be met and the details regarding the process will be released shortly.
 You will find it here under ‘Sales’.

 Payments to the artists will be made by Bath Society of Artists after the exhibition closes (allow up to three months).